• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Tableau

-Tableau’s 2023 updates have focused on expanding its data visualization and integration capabilities, enhancing user flexibility, and improving data management:
+Released in August 2024, Tableau’s recent updates have focused on expanding its data visualization and integration capabilities while enhancing user flexibility and improving data management:

 Also read: Tableau vs. Google Data Studio